foxhound87/mobx-react-form/docs/api-reference/form-initialization.md

 export default class MyForm extends MobxReactForm {

   onInit(form) {
-    // do staff on the form
+    // do stuff on the form
   }
 }
 ```